 One of the baseless arguments that is often repeated in the Swedish press is that Julian Assange has been avoiding questioning.
 The press has failed to demand explanations from the disproportionate and coercive actions demanded by the prosecutor, who has not charged Assange with any crime.
 Marianne Ny demanded to the UK judges that Mr. Assange remain detained while in the UK, pre-charge, pre-trial.
 Had Marianne Ny obtained what she had asked for, Assange would have remained in prison while challenging the European extradition warrant for over 500 days.
 Instead, he remained under solitary confinement for 10 days and under strict house arrest conditions ever since, reporting to police daily and wearing an electronic tag on his ankle, as well as abiding to a curfew and the inability to move for 10 hours/day.

-As the High Court judges, Ousley and Thomas, pointed out in the High Court Ruling, Prosecutor Marianne Ny has not given a satisfactory reason as to why she has refused to use less coercive measures against Mr. Assange.
+As the High Court judges, Ousley and Thomas, pointed out in the July 2011 High Court Appeal, Prosecutor Marianne Ny has not given a satisfactory reason as to why she has refused to use less coercive measures against Mr. Assange.
 As Justice Ousley pointed out, the system of mutual trust within the EU is conditional on the use of mechanisms such as the Mutual Legal Assistance Treaty, which establishes the mechanism for questioning a suspect abroad, particularly where the investigation has not reached an advanced stage.

 The prosecutor Marianne Ny has misled the public by stating that Swedish and UK law do not permit her to question Julian Assange in the UK.
-Three days after Marianne Ny had issued the EAW for Julian Assange, (05 December 2010), Ny falsely stated: "Both British and Swedish law prevent me from questioning Assange in London."
+Three days after Marianne Ny had issued the EAW for Julian Assange (05 December 2010), Ny falsely stated: "Both British and Swedish law prevent me from questioning Assange in London."